sysdiglabs/terraform-aws-secure-for-cloud/use-cases/_questionnaire.md

   - if so, how many member accounts (aws) /projects (gcp) /subscriptions (azure) does it have?
     - regarding of the number, how many accounts would be required to enroll in the secure for cloud setup?
     - do you have dynamic accounts/projects/subscriptions? what's their lifecycle?
-  - does it have any landing such as aws control-tower? what's event management there (if any)?
+  - does it have any landing such as aws control-tower? what's the event management there (if any)?
 - sysdig secure for cloud is presented in different **compute workload** flavors; ecs on aws, cloudrun on gcp or azure container instances on azure, plus a K8s deployment an all three clouds, plus apprunner on aws (less resource-demaing than ecs, but region limited)
     - in case of ECS or K8S, do you have an existing cluster you would like to re-use?
 - how many **regions** do you work with?